Pico/mPython – smart car DIY

 Conclusion:

-• Current through RPi Pico (and both encoders) seems to be ~46 mA.
+• Current through RPi Pico (and both encoders) (no LAN connection) seems to be ~46 mA.
 (Also tested in unblocked situation.)

 • Current through 2x N20 motors: